 Removable USB drives using magnetic disks will not work after immersion in water, as they have internal moving parts and circuitry, but data on them is generally recoverable by specialist service providers.
 Like DVDs, removable drives will be destroyed by fire unless they are kept in a fireproof safe.
 Data on fire-damaged USB drives may be recoverable, depending on the degree of damage.

 Cloud storage provides geographic diversity and insurance against physical destruction of storage media, as can happen through fire or flood.
 Its use, in conjunction with storage on physical media probably represents the best long-term solution for domestic users, but careful storage of access credentials is required, together with robust payment arrangements if paid cloud storage is used.
-Google provides for download of stored data via a trusted email address after a period of account inactivity using its Inactive Account Manager, and Facebook has similar options available as Legacy controls.
+Google provides for the download of stored data via a trusted email address after a period of account inactivity using its Inactive Account Manager, and Facebook has similar options available as Legacy controls.
 Physical objects, such as storage media, are much more easily kept over a period of decades than intangible items such as credentials.

 Storing any data on a cloud platform does mean that you lose absolute control of it: your data can be accessed by cloud storage staff and potentially by Government agencies or hackers.
 Whilst this scenario is not particularly threatening for family photos, there may be circumstances in which you don't want anyone you haven't authorized to see your data.
 In this situation, avoid using cloud storage, or consider using encryption, but remember to make the decryption details available to anyone who might need it.